Gur-e-Dokhtar

 Gur-e Dokhtar (گور دختر) is an ancient tomb located in the province of Bushehr in Iran.
-This grave has great similarities to Cyrus II's tomb in Pasargad, but is smaller.
-The tomb dates to the 6th century BC.
-It is possibly the tomb of Cyrus the Great's grandfather, Cyrus I.
+The tomb likely dates to the 5th century BC and has great similarities to Cyrus II's tomb in Pasargadae, but is smaller.
+It has been argued to be the tomb of either Cyrus the Great's grandfather, Cyrus I, or his later descendant Cyrus the Younger.